SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 - Preconditioner choices for Sundials methods
 - Adaptivity in the MIRK BVP solvers
 - LSODA integrator interface
-- Variable coefficient IMEX BDF (SBDF) integrators.
-Both fixed and variable order.
 - Fixed Leading Coefficient (FLC) form Nordsieck BDF integrators.
-- `SABDF2`, which is a strong order 0.5 adaptive BDF2 implementation for
-  stochastic differential equations which is order 2 for small noise SDEs.
-  This will be the first implicit adaptive integrator specifically for small noise SDEs and will be a great choice for SPDEs.

 # Projects